taeruh/pauli_tracker/python_lib/README.md

 # Python wrapper around pauli_tracker

-This Python package is a wrapper around the [pauli_tracker crate] exporting the basic functionality.
+This Python package is a wrapper around the [pauli_tracker crate] exporting its basic functionality.

 If some essential functionality is missing, because we just forgot to implement it, please